ICTeam28/ProgramAnalysis/summaries/stories/ariane5.md

 error in the inertial reference system.
-Namely a 64 bit number, relating to the horizontal velocity of the rocket with respect to the platform, was converted to a 16 bit signed integer.[@Douglas] The floating point number that was converted had a value grater than the 32 768, the maximal value that could be represented using 16 bits, thus the conversion failed.
+Namely a 64 bit number, relating to the horizontal velocity of the rocket with respect to the platform, was converted to a 16 bit signed integer.[@Douglas] The floating point number that was converted had a value grater than 32 768, the maximal value that could be represented using 16 bits, thus the conversion failed.
 Furthermore, since the backup system was running the same software, it could not prevent the failure.